Uniform Poincar\'e inequalities on measured metric spaces: Introduction

-A complete Riemannian manifold $(M,g)$ with Ricci curvature bounded from below supports a local Poincar\'e inequality \cite{Bu}, \cite{HK}, \cite{HCB}.
+A lower bound on Ricci curvature plays an important role in establishing a local Poincar\'e inequality on Riemannian manifolds \cite{Bu}, \cite{HK}, \cite{HCB}.
 Sturm, Lott, and Villani defined notions of lower bound on Ricci curvature on length spaces with probability measures in terms of optimal transports on Wasserstein spaces in the seminal papers \cite{Sturm1}, \cite{Sturm2}, \cite{LV1}.
 These are called $CD(K, N)$ spaces, where $K$ is a lower bound on Ricci curvature, and $N$ is an upper bound on the dimension.
 Lott and Villani proved Poincar\'e inequality on $CD(K, N)$ spaces, which are non-branching in \cite{LV1},\cite{LV2}.
-Later Rajala proved a local Poincar\'e inequality on $CD(K,\infty)$ spaces in the sense of Lott-Villani and Sturm without imposing the non-branching condition in \cite{Rajala} \cite{Rajala2}. \begin{thm} \cite{Rajala} \cite{Rajala2} Suppose that $(X,d,\mu)$ is a $CD(K,\infty)$ space with $K\leq 0$.
+Later Rajala proved a local Poincar\'e inequality on $CD(K,\infty)$ spaces in the sense of Lott-Villani and Sturm without imposing the non-branching condition in \cite{Rajala} \cite{Rajala2}.
+We refer to \cite{Rajala} for the definition of $CD(K,\infty)$ spaces. \begin{thm} \cite{Rajala} \cite{Rajala2} Suppose that $(X,d,\mu)$ is a $CD(K,\infty)$ space with $K\leq 0$.
 Then for any continuous function $u$ on $X$ and for any upper gradient $g_u$ of $u$

-\end{thm} We refer to \cite{Rajala} for the definition of $CD(K,\infty)$ spaces.
-From the proof of the above theorem we observed the following result after applying Jensen's inequality. \begin{thm} Suppose that $(X,d,\mu)$ is a $CD(K,\infty)$ space with $K\leq 0$.
-Then there exists a positive constant $c(K,\sigma,R)$ such that for any continuous function $u$ on $X$ and for any upper gradient $g_u$ of $u$